 - Take a bowl and grease it.
-Add in kneaded dough ball.
-Wrap it in plastic and keep it in warm place.
-Rising time may be more than 1 hour.
+Add in the kneaded dough ball.
+Wrap it in plastic and keep it in a warm place.
+The rising time may be more than 1 hour.

-- Transfer the dough to cutting board and using a rolling pin, roll it into a circle shape.
+- Transfer the dough to a cutting board, and using a rolling pin, roll it into a circle shape.
 With the help of a three-inches cookie cutter, cut out the circles.
 Put them on the baking sheet and cover them to rise more.
 Here, the rising time is half-hour.

 - After they are cooled, using a knife, create a hole on either side.
-You have to fill pipe or custard inside it using a pastry bag with a tip.
+You can fill the paczki with jelly or custard inside it using a pastry bag with a tip.

 Tips & Tricks

 - Paczki with granulated sugar dustings are perfect to go.
 I prefer the sugary crunches but you may try icing sugar and milk.
 You can enjoy it either way, they are delicious.

 - Fresh paczki are perfect to eat on the same day but if you want, you can freeze them.
 No deep fryer is needed.
 If you are using a deep fryer then keep checking the temperature and stay careful.
 In case, the temperature is high, the Paczki will not cook from inside and if the temperature is low, it will absorb more oil.